Understanding Investor Psychology

 Behavioral Finance

-Behavioral finance blends psychological insights with traditional financial theories.
-It recognizes that investors are not always rational and that biases and emotions often drive their actions.
-By understanding these psychological tendencies, investors can develop strategies to avoid common pitfalls and make more rational decisions.
+Behavioral Finance merges traditional financial theories with psychology-centered insights.
+It assumes that investors do not necessarily behave rationally and biases and emotions dictate their actions.
+By understanding these psychological tendencies, investors can come up with methods to avoid common pitfalls and to arrive at more rational decisions.

 Types of Investors